iterative/dvc.org/content/docs/command-reference/params/index.md

 <abbr>dependencies</abbr> more granularly.
 A particular parameter or set of
 parameters will be required for the stage invalidation (see `dvc status` and `dvc repro`).
 Changes to other parts of the dependency file will not affect the stage.

-Using parameter dependencies prevents situations where several [pipeline](/doc/command-reference/pipeline) stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all these stages and causes their reproduction unnecessarily.
+This prevents situations where several stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all these stages and causes their reproduction unnecessarily.

 The YAML or JSON parameters files needed for the project have to be manually written, or generated, and these can be versioned directly with Git.
-You can then use `dvc run` with the `-p` (`--params`) option to specify parameter dependencies for your pipeline's stages (instead of or in addition to regular `-d` deps.)
+You can then use `dvc run` with the `-p` (`--params`) option to specify parameter dependencies for your pipeline's stages (instead of or in addition to regular `-d` deps).
 DVC saves the param names and values in the stage file (see [DVC-file format](/doc/user-guide/dvc-files-and-directories)).
 These values will be compared to the ones in the params files to determine if the stage is invalidated upon pipeline [reproduction](/doc/command-reference/repro).

+The default parameters file name is `params.yaml`.
+Parameters should be organized as a tree hierarchy in it, as DVC will locate param names by their tree path.

+Supported parameter _value_ types are: string, integer, float, and arrays.
+DVC itself does not ascribe any specific meaning for these values.
+They are user-defined, and serve as a way to generalize and parametrize an machine learning algorithms or data processing code.

 Note that DVC doesn't pass the parameter values to the command being run.
 The associated stage command executed by `dvc run` or `dvc repro` will have to open